-LINE 6(c) Add income taxes, franchise taxes, or capital stock taxes taken as deductions on the Federal Return for any state or political subdivision, or foreign taxes based on or measured by net income.
+LINE 6(d) Add income taxes or franchise taxes measured by income.
+Add, on this line, deductions for taxes that have been taken on the Federal Return for any state, or subdivision of a state, or foreign taxes based on or measured by net income.

 The Business Enterprise Tax (BET) is not based on or measured by net income and is not added back.
-Business Profits Tax (BPT) is based on net income and must be added back if a deduction for BPT has been taken of your Federal Return.
+Business Profits Tax (BPT) is based on net income and must be 3 added back, if a deduction for BPT has been taken of your Federal Return.

-LINE 6(d) DEDUCT the wage adjustment required by IRC §280C.
+LINE 6(e) Deduct wage adjustment required by IRC §280C.
 Deduct the wages or salaries paid or incurred for the taxable year which is equal to the sum of the credits determined for the taxable year under IRC §45A(a), §51(a), §1396(a), §1400P(b), and §1400R.

-LINE 6(e) Add expenses related to constitutionally exempt income.
+LINE 6(f) Add expenses related to constitutionally exempt income.
 Expenses that are incurred to produce income that is constitutionally exempt from taxation in New Hampshire must be added back to gross business profits.
 These expenses include such items as interest expense and other expenses incurred to earn interest from investments in direct U.S. obligations.
 This add back also includes expenses related to the production of non-unitary income not included on this return.

-LINE 6(f) A deduction is allowed for the contribution of scientific equipment or apparatus to an educational organization or institute of higher education equal to the sum of the taxpayer's basis in the contributed property plus 50 percent of the unrealized appreciation, or twice the basis of the property, whichever is less.
+LINE 6(g).
+A deduction is allowed for the contribution of scientific equipment or apparatus to an educational organization or institute of higher education equal to the sum of the taxpayer's basis in the contributed property plus 50 percent of the unrealized appreciation, or twice the basis of the property, whichever is less.

-LINE 6(g) Deduct the allowable net operating loss carry forward from a prior year on this line.
+LINE 6(h) Deduct the allowable net operating loss carry forward from a prior year on this line.
 Use Form DP-132 to calculate this deduction.